Kayak Fishing: Stunning Tips for Effortless Success

 Check Conditions Before You Go

 Look at the forecast for wind speed, direction, temperature, precipitation, and storm risk.
-Review conditions for the full period you expect to be on the water, not just the morning start time.
-A calm launch can turn into a difficult return if the wind rises later in the day.
+Review conditions for the full period you expect to be on the water, not just the morning launch time.
+A calm start can become a difficult return if the wind rises later in the day.

 If the forecast looks uncertain, choose a more sheltered location or shorten the trip.
 Good judgment is a major part of kayak fishing success.